 “The good news is what we’re saying to our kids doesn’t go in one ear and out the other, like people might have thought,” said CU-Boulder psychology Professor Yuko Munakata.
 “It also doesn’t go in and then get put into action like it does with adults.
 But rather it goes in and gets stored away for later.”

-Executive Functioning Activities for Preschoolers: Games and Books
+Executive Functioning Activities: Games and Books

 Executive function skills, however, take years to develop in children.
 As parents we can do things to help our children develop these skills:

 That’s right, PLAY!
 Think about the mental control it takes for a young child to stay “in character” when pretending to be someone else.
 This is great practice in working memory and impulse control.
 As always, play is the best way for preschoolers to learn and practice skills.

 It’s no big surprise that reading is helpful with developing executive function.
 As kids grow and develop their executive function skills, they can remember longer plots and more characters.
 Some books also teach lessons involving executive function skills like waiting, taking turns and controlling your language.
 Here are a few of my favorites:

 Lilly has trouble waiting to share her new purse at school